Trump is set to meet the queen. Here's what he shouldn't do.

 Breaking News Emails

-LONDON — As President Donald Trump prepares to make his first visit to the United Kingdom as president next week, one moment could outshine all others: his meeting with the queen.
+LONDON — As Donald Trump prepares to make his first visit to the United Kingdom as president, one moment could outshine all others: his meeting with the queen.

 Breaking News Emails